Klimov TV3-117

-The Klimov TV3-117 (Климов ТВ3-117) is a Soviet gas turbine aero engine .This engine was first made and designed by Klimov which in modern day is a aerospace manufacturer based in Saint Petersburg Russia.
-Moreover the Klimov TV3-117 engine was developed as an advanced version of the Klimov TV2-117, incorporating significant improvements in performance and reliability.
+The Klimov TV3-117 (Климов ТВ3-117) is a Soviet gas turbine aero engine.
+This engine was first made and designed by Klimov, an aerospace manufacturer based in Saint Petersburg Russia.
+It was developed as an advanced version of the Klimov TV2-117, incorporating significant improvements in performance and reliability.
 This engine was used in most medium lift, utility, and attack helicopters designed by the Mil and Kamov design bureaus.
 The TV3-117 turboshaft engine was developed in 1974.
 Later the Klimov TV3-117 was installed on 95% of all helicopters designed by Mil and Kamov Engineering Centre.
 The engine has been produced in many variants.